Ofgem's Insights into the Decarbonisation of Heat

 Ofgem would like to see "further development of heat networks".
 GSHPA agrees and notes that the most efficient form of carbon-free heat networks is to share a common ground array from which buildings that require heat can draw heat using their own heat pump; and buildings needing cooling can reject heat to the common ground array (to the benefit of those needing heat): "joined-up heating".

 Ofgem echoes the call by the Climate Change Committee to explore the use of hydrogen for heating.
-GSHPA agrees that burning hydrogen for heat would be an excellent carbon-free development.
+GSHPA agrees that burning hydrogen for heat would be a carbon-free development.
 However, it is necessary to look at the source of that hydrogen: if carbon is released in the production of hydrogen this merely shifts the release of CO2 one step back in the production cycle.
 While Carbon Capture and Storage has been suggested as the route to containing the CO2 produced, the risks – and unquantified costs – of this approach are all in the future.
 Heat pumps are available now.

 Further considerations for Ofgem